Fairblock/dkg-protocol-testing/README.md

 To run the protocol, the chain and the tofnd instance need to be up and arunning.
 Each validator runs their own local version of the tofnd.
 To test the DKG, four repositories are needed and they all need to be located in the same directory and tofn should be placed inside the tofnd directory.

-## Usage
+## Testing
 First, the chain needs to be started.
 To start the chain, follow the below commands:
 ```sh
 cd dkg-chain
 ignite chain serve
 ```
 Next, the tofnd server should be started.
-The protocol can be tested either by running a single server for all validators or by simulating the actual case where each validator runs their own local version of the tofnd server using docker.
+The protocol can be tested either by running a single server for all validators or by simulating the actual case where each validator runs their own local version of the tofnd server.
 ### Signle Server Testing
 To test the protocol on a signle server, follow the below commands to start the grpc server:
 ```sh